Middleton family: Family law, oil and woollen manufacturing firms

 Many relatives of Michael Middleton (father of the Princess of Wales) were solicitors in the Leeds-based family firm, Messrs Middleton & Sons.
 His grandfather Noël Middleton, great-grandfather John William Middleton, Esq.
 (1839–1887), and great-great-grandfather William Middleton, Esq., as well as many other Middleton relatives, were all solicitors at the law firm which William had established in 1834.
 William Middleton's 1884 obituary in the Leeds Times records that the firm Middleton & Sons had been solicitors to the Leeds Permanent Building Society since its establishment in 1848.

 William Middleton's great-grandson John Alfred Middleton (later Middleton-Joy, 1895–1975) was the son of Gilbert Middleton (1865–1921), a church soloist (the Church of St Oswald, Filey and St Chad's Church, Far Headingley) and solicitor.
 John Alfred Middleton studied at Winchester College where he was a substitute in the college's First XI in the 1914 Eton Match.
 He studied at Christ Church, Oxford where he gained a legal qualification (Jurisprudence).
+In 1962, Middleton-Joy was a director of Edward Joy & Sons Ltd, manufacturers of Filtrate Oil, having previously been chairman of the company.
 He married Dorothea, daughter of Judge Thomas D. Beighton.
 Middleton and his wife were members of Ascot Heath.
 Reportedly one of "the keenest women in Leeds on horse-racing matters", Mrs John Alfred Middleton-Joy and her husband dined alongside fellow racing enthusiasts Princess Mary and her husband, the Earl of Harewood, at a Tangiers hotel in February 1934.

 John Middleton-Joy's elder brother, solicitor Alan Lomas Middleton (1893–1970) was, like his brother, an Oxford graduate.
 Alan and their father Gilbert, a Cheltenham College alumni, were members of the Yorkshire Ramblers' Club as was Gilbert's brother Noël Middleton.
 Alan's son David Middleton (died 2023, age 95) attended Winchester and then went up to New College, Oxford University after which he was a solicitor at the family law firm and President of the Leeds Law Society.
 David attended the wedding at Westminster Abbey in April 2011 of Catherine Middleton – his second cousin, once removed – to Prince William.

 Noël Middleton was a director of William Lupton & Co., the Leeds textile manufacturing firm his wife, Olive, had inherited in 1921.
-His two elder sons, Christopher Maurice Middleton (later Lupton)—an alumnus of Cambridge University's Emmanuel College—and Anthony John Middleton, worked at the family's manufacturing firm.
+His two elder sons, Christopher Maurice Middleton (later Lupton)—an alumnus of Clifton College and Cambridge University's Emmanuel College—and Anthony John Middleton a graduate of Clifton College, worked at the family's manufacturing firm.
+In 1958, after closing their business, Anthony moved to Beaconsfield, Buckinghamshire.

-Described by Tina Brown as being at the "top level of the legal profession in Leeds", Middletons (formerly known as Middleton & Sons) existed for over 150 years, closing in 1985.
-The firm was then absorbed into Booth & Co (itself later absorbed by Addleshaw).
+Described by Tina Brown as being at the "top level of the legal profession in Leeds", Middletons solicitors (formerly known as Middleton & Sons) existed for over 150 years, then absorbed into Booth & Co in 1985 - itself later absorbed by Addleshaw and merged with Theodore Goddard in 2003 to form Addleshaw Goddard.

 Michael Middleton's niece, Lucy Middleton, is a London-based solicitor and a godparent of Prince Louis.